 - Gauge their knowledge of the area.
 Ask about recent selling prices of other neighborhood homes.
 Is the agent well-informed about the community and special features of the neighborhood?
 Are they honest about something that could be a concern, such as traffic?

 - Consider the agent’s communication style.
 Do you feel comfortable asking questions?
 Do they respond right away or have a support team that can offer assistance?
 Are they good at talking and negotiating?
 You may be spending a lot of time with the agent, who should be helping you make one of life’s largest decisions.
 It’s important you can easily communicate and that your personalities click.

 - Take note of passion, but also compassion.
 Of course your agent should be enthusiastic about making a sale, but they should work with you, instead of pressuring you.
 Are they in tune with your personal needs and life circumstances to ensure the home and price are right for you and your budget?
 Don’t be afraid to listen to your gut and move on to a new agent if needed.

 Experienced Real Estate Resources

 As a Navy Federal Credit Union member, you have access to RealtyPlus®, a program that matches you with experienced local real estate agents and nationwide home searches.
-If you buy or sell a home through RealtyPlus, you qualify for up to $5,050 cash back.* Learn how RealtyPlus can partner with you they can partner with you to find the right home.
+If you buy or sell a home through RealtyPlus, you may qualify for $400 to $8,000 cash back.1 Learn how they can partner with you to find the right home.